Man detained in Lebanon on suspicion of entering from Israel

-BEIRUT (AP) — A Lebanese military official says army intelligence have detained a man on suspicion that he crossed into Lebanon from Israel.
+BEIRUT (AP) — Lebanon's army intelligence have detained a man on suspicion that he crossed into Lebanon from Israel, a military official said Thursday.
+The country's state news agency said the detainee is a U.S. citizen.

-The two countries are in a state of war and each bans its citizens from visiting the other country.
+Lebanon and Israel are in a state of war and each bans its citizens from visiting the other country.
+There are no border crossings at the tightly-controlled frontier.

-The official, who spoke Thursday on condition of anonymity in line with regulations, gave no further details saying the man is being questioned and once they have information the army will release a statement.
+The military official, who spoke Thursday on condition of anonymity in line with regulations, gave no further details saying the man is being questioned and once they have information the army will release a statement.

+State-run National News Agency said the man who was detained is a U.S. citizen adding that he was detained in the southern port-city of Tyre where he had been staying since Tuesday.
+It added that the man is being questioned under the supervision of judicial authorities.

+The U.S. Embassy said in a statement: "We've seen media reports of the arrest of a U.S. citizen.
+We take our obligation to assist U.S. citizens abroad seriously and stand ready to provide all appropriate consular services."

 Suspicion about someone crossing the tightly guarded border known as the Blue Line began to surface on Tuesday.